 Multiple Myeloma an incurable disease, but I have spent the last 25 years in remission using a blend of conventional oncology and evidence-based nutrition, supplementation, and lifestyle therapies from peer-reviewed studies that your oncologist probably hasn't told you about.

 Click the orange button to the right to learn more about what you can start doing today.

 I am sorry to learn of your MM relapse.
-I have to say though, that a seven year remission is pretty good.
+I have to say though, that a seven year remission is pretty good- well above average.
 I will make a few suggestions and then ask a couple of questions below.

 Further, anti-angiogenic nutrition and supplementation has been shown to be cytotoxic (kill) to MM.

 My point also, is that alternative therapies, at this point in your relapse, may not be enough to fight your MM.
 I’ve worked with patients with pre-MM (MGUS or SMM) who can maintain low levels of MM with curcumin, diet, etc. but the amount of MM in their bodies is much less than yours.